navuyi/NerdCoder-TUFIQoE-2021/README.md

     YouTube player is closed and warning screen is displayed with proper information.
   - ### It is advised to set developer mode to disabled during the real experiment.

-- [N E W] <a name="session"> Session </a>
+- ### [N E W] <a name="session"> Session </a>
-  Define mode the extension is running.
+  - Define mode the extension is running.
 Training mode should have shorter assessment panel and network throttling intervals.
   Training mode uses "Training mode assessment time interval [ms]" and "training_scenario.json" configuration file.
   Main mode uses "Main mode assessment time interval [ms] and main_scenario.json" configuration file.
 # [ N E W ] Throttling scheduling
 In the dist directory there are "main_scenario.json" and "training_scenario.json" files.
 In extension's popup there is section where we can choose what experiment mode are we running.
-Whether it is main session or training.
+Whether it is a main session or training.
 Training session is shorter than main (shorter assessment and network throttling intervals).
 Extension will use one of these two files to schedule network throttling.